 Drug Class Drugs Within Class that are Contraindicated with PAXLOVID Clinical Comment Antipsychotics lurasidone Potential for serious and/or life-threatening reactions. pimozide Potential for serious and/or life-threatening reactions, such as cardiac arrhythmias.
 Benign Prostatic Hyperplasia Agents silodosin Potential for postural hypotension.
 Cardiovascular Agents eplerenone Potential for hyperkalemia. ivabradine Potential for bradycardia or conduction disturbances.
+Cystic fibrosis transmembrane conductance regulator potentiators lumacaftor/ivacaftor Potential for loss of virologic response and possible resistance.
 Ergot Derivatives dihydroergotamine, ergonovine, ergotamine ^a , methylergonovine ^a Potential for serious and/or life-threatening reactions, such as acute ergot toxicity characterized by vasospasm and tissue ischemia.
 GI Motility Agent cisapride ^a Potential for serious and/or life-threatening reactions, such as cardiac arrhythmias.
-Herbal Products St. John's wort (Hypericum perforatum) May lead to loss of virologic response and possible resistance to PAXLOVID or to the classof protease inhibitors.
+Herbal Products St. John's wort (Hypericum perforatum) May lead to loss of virologic response and possible resistance to PAXLOVID or to the class of protease inhibitors.
 Lipid-modifying Agents HMG-CoA Reductase Inhibitors lovastatin, simvastatin Potential for serious reactions, such as risk of myopathy including rhabdomyolysis.
 Microsomal Triglyceride Transfer Protein (MTTP) Inhibitor lomitapide Potential for serious reactions, such as hepatotoxicity.
 Long-Acting Beta- Adrenoceptor salmeterol May result in potential increased risk of cardiovascular adverse events associated with salmeterol.
 Migraine Medications eletriptan Co-administration of eletriptan within at least 72 hours of PAXLOVID is contraindicated due to potential for serious adverse reactions including cardiovascular and cerebrovascular events. ubrogepant Potential for serious adverse reactions.
-Mineralocorticoid Receptor Antagonists finerenone Potential for serious adverse reactions including hyperkalemia, hypotension, and hyponatremia.
-Opioid Antagonists naloxegol Potential for opioid withdrawal symptoms.

-Drug Class Drugs Within Class that are Contraindicated with PAXLOVID Clinical Comment PDE5 Inhibitors sildenafil ^b , only when used for the treatment of pulmonary arterial hypertension (PAH) Potential increase in PDE5 inhibitor associated adverse reactions including hypotension, syncope, visual changes, and prolonged erection. vardenafil, when used for the treatment of erectile dysfunction or PAH Potential increase in PDE5 inhibitor associated adverse reactions including hypotension, syncope, visual changes, and prolonged erection.
-Sedative/Hypnotics orally administered midazolam ^c , triazolam Potential for serious and/or life-threatening reactions, such as prolonged or increased sedation or respiratory depression.
-Serotonin Receptor 1A Agonist/Serotonin Receptor 2A Antagonist flibanserin Potential for hypotension, syncope, and CNS depression.
-Vasopressin Receptor Antagonists tolvaptan Potential for dehydration, hypovolemia and hyperkalemia.

-- a.
-Product no longer marketed in Canada. - b.
-See 7 WARNINGS AND PRECAUTIONS and 9 DRUG INTERACTIONS for co-administration of sildenafil in patients with erectile dysfunction. - c.
+Clinical Comment Potential for serious adverse reactions including hyperkalemia, hypotension, and hyponatremia.
+Potential for opioid withdrawal symptoms.
+Potential increase in PDE5 inhibitor associated adverse reactions including hypotension, syncope, visual changes, and prolonged erection.
+Potential increase in PDE5 inhibitor associated adverse reactions including hypotension, syncope, visual changes, and prolonged erection.
+Potential for serious and/or life-threatening reactions, such as prolonged or increased sedation or respiratory depression.
+Potential for hypotension, syncope, and CNS depression.
+Potential for dehydration, hypovolemia and hyperkalemia.
+P b.
+See 7 WARNINGS AND PRECAUTIONS and 9 DRUG INTERACTIONS for co-administration of sildenafil in patients with erectile dysfunction.

+c.
 See Table 4 for parenterally administered midazolam.
-Oral formulation of midazolam is not marketed in Canada. - d.
-See Table 4 for coadministration of the maintenance dose of venetoclax.
+Oral formulation of midazolam is not marketed in Canada.

+d.
+See Table 4 for co-administration of the maintenance dose of venetoclax.